peterkappus/ck-hugo/content/calendar/readme.txt

 HOW TO:

-Copy values from the google doc into the "export.csv" Run hugo to regenerate the page.
+Copy values from the google doc into the "content/calendar/export.csv"

+Run hugo to regenerate the page.